Amazon (company): Private-label products

-Amazon sells many products under its own brand names, including phone chargers, batteries, and diaper wipes.
-The AmazonBasics brand was introduced in 2009, and now features hundreds of product lines, including smartphone cases, computer mice, batteries, dumbbells, and dog crates.
+Amazon sells many products under its own brand names, including phone chargers, batteries, and diaper wipes. and features hundreds of product lines.
 Amazon owned 34 private-label brands as of 2019.
 These brands account for 0.15% of Amazon's global sales, whereas the average for other large retailers is 18%.
-Other Amazon retail brands include Presto!, Mama Bear, and Amazon Essentials.
+Other Amazon retail brands include AmazonBasics, Presto!, Mama Bear, and Amazon Essentials.

 Third-party sellers

 Amazon derives many of its sales (around 40% in 2008) from third-party sellers who sell products on Amazon.
-Some other large e-commerce sellers use Amazon to sell their products in addition to selling them through their websites.
-The sales are processed through Amazon.com and end up at individual sellers for processing and order fulfillment and Amazon leases space for these retailers.
-Small sellers of used and new goods go to Amazon Marketplace to offer goods at a fixed price.
+Some other large e-commerce sellers use Amazon to sell their products in addition to selling direct.
+Orders are processed through Amazon.com and end up at individual sellers for processing and order.
+Some sellers lease space from Amazon.
+Small sellers of used and new goods go to Amazon Marketplace to offer goods.

 Affiliate program

-Publishers can sign up as affiliates and receive a commission for referring customers to Amazon by placing links to Amazon on their websites if the referral results in a sale.
-Worldwide, Amazon has "over 900,000 members" in its affiliate programs.
-In the middle of 2014, the Amazon Affiliate Program is used by 1.2% of all websites and it is the second most popular advertising network after Google Ads.
-It is frequently used by websites and non-profits to provide a way for supporters to earn them a commission.
+Publishers can sign up as affiliates and receive a commission for referring customers to Amazon by placing links to Amazon on their websites should the referral result in a sale.
+Worldwide, Amazon had over 900,000 affiliates (2010).
+As of mid-2014, the Amazon Affiliate Program was used by 1.2% of all websites and was the second most popular advertising network after Google Ads.
+It is frequently used by sellers and non-profits to provide a way for supporters to earn them a commission.

 Associates can access the Amazon catalog directly on their websites by using the Amazon Web Services (AWS) XML service.
-A new affiliate product, aStore, allows Associates to embed a subset of Amazon products within another website, or linked to another website.
-In June 2010, Amazon Seller Product Suggestions was launched to provide more transparency to sellers by recommending specific products to third-party sellers to sell on Amazon.
-Products suggested are based on customers' browsing history.
+An affiliate service, aStore, allows Associates to embed a subset of Amazon products within another website, or linked to another website.
+Amazon Seller Product Suggestions provides transparency to sellers by recommending specific products to third-party sellers to sell on Amazon.